 Of course during this time of year you can also enjoy the best attraction at Morialta – the flowing waterfalls, which I never get sick of visiting.
-This year we have had a good amount of rain so this means First Falls, Second Falls and Third Falls are currently flowing at their strongest and will be sure to impress.

 Although it can be cold, winter is also the best time to see many interesting species of lichens, mosses and fungi that are out and on show.
 If you head to some of our wilder tracks you may also be lucky enough to find greenhood orchids and sundews that are flowering at this time of year.